spryker/spryker-docs/docs/pbc/all/service-point-management/202311.0/unified-commerce/extend-and-customize/shipment-type-service-point-subdomain-walkthrough.md

 ## Address substitution during checkout

-The `ShipmentTypeServicePointsRestApi` module offers a mechanism to substitute the shipping address with the service point address during checkout.
+The `ShipmentTypeServicePointsRestApi` module provides a mechanism for substituting the shipping address with the service point address during checkout.

 ### Plugins

-The following plugin handles address substitution when the shipment type is set to `pickup` and a service point is selected:
+The following plugin handles address substitution when the shipment type is set to `pickup` and a service point is selected: `\Spryker\Glue\ShipmentTypeServicePointsRestApi\Plugin\CheckoutRestApi\ShipmentTypeServicePointCheckoutRequestExpanderPlugin`.

-**\Spryker\Glue\ShipmentTypeServicePointsRestApi\Plugin\CheckoutRestApi\ShipmentTypeServicePointCheckoutRequestExpanderPlugin**

-Additionally, you can redefine applicable shipment type keys supporting address substitution through module configuration:
+Additionally, you can redefine applicable shipment type keys supporting address substitution through module configuration: `\Spryker\Shared\ShipmentTypeServicePointsRestApi\ShipmentTypeServicePointsRestApiConfig::getApplicableShipmentTypeKeysForShippingAddress`.

-**\Spryker\Shared\ShipmentTypeServicePointsRestApi\ShipmentTypeServicePointsRestApiConfig::getApplicableShipmentTypeKeysForShippingAddress**